J&J Medical Connect

 Literature Search

-A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, and DERWENT® (and/or other resources, including internal/external databases) was conducted on 04 November 2024.
+A literature search of MEDLINE®, EMBASE®, BIOSIS Previews®, and DERWENT® (and/or other resources, including internal/external databases) was conducted on 29 October 2025.

 References

-1 Afzali A, Wolf D, Leong R, et al. Efficacy and safety of subcutaneous guselkumab rescue therapy in patients with moderately to severely active Crohn’s disease and inadequate response to ustekinumab: phase 2 GALAXI 1 study long-term extension results.
-Poster presented at: The American College of Gastroenterology (ACG); October 25-30, 2024; Philadelphia, PA.
+1 Afzali A, Wolf D, Leong R, et al. Efficacy and safety of subcutaneous guselkumab rescue therapy in patients with moderately to severely active Crohn’s disease and inadequate response to ustekinumab: phase 2 GALAXI 1 study long-term extension results. presented at: The American College of Gastroenterology (ACG); October 25-30, 2024; Philadelphia, PA.